gportalanza/The-Sock-Shop-microservices-demo-with-Docker-Compose/README.md

 # [https://docs.docker.com/engine/install/#server](https://docs.docker.com/engine/install/#server)

 **Implementation:**
-#### 1. Clone the application repository:
+1. Clone the application repository:

 $ git clone [https://github.com/microservices-demo/microservices-demo](https://github.com/microservices-demo/microservices-demo)

-# 2. Move to the directory microservices-demo:
+2. Move to the directory microservices-demo:

 $ cd microservices-demo

-# 3. Start the application using Docker Compose
+3. Start the application using Docker Compose:

 $ docker-compose -f deploy/docker-compose/docker-compose.yml up -d

-# Once the command exits the Sock Shop application should be up and running.
-Test it browsing:
+Once the command exits the Sock Shop application should be up and running.
+Test it browsing to:

 [http://localhost/](http://localhost/)

-# Once your testing ends, shut the application down:
+Once your testing ends, shut the application down:

 $ docker-compose -f deploy/docker-compose/docker-compose.yml down

-# Load test
+#### Load test

-# The load test packages a test script in a container for Locust that simulates user traffic to the Sock Shop webpage
+ The load test packages a test script in a container for Locust that simulates user traffic to the Sock Shop webpage

 # It should be run against the front-end service.
 The address and port of the frontend will depend on the platform.